jnozzi/cocoadev.com/markdown/DataMember.md

 id someObject;
-General/NSString * stringObject;
+NSString * stringObject;

-A General/DataMember is sometimes also referred to as an General/InstanceVariable (or "ivar" for short) because it is a variable that only exists within an instance of a class.
+A DataMember is sometimes also referred to as an InstanceVariable (or "ivar" for short) because it is a variable that only exists within an instance of a class.